ezrahall1/aws-static-website/README.md

 Once I had logged into the AWS account I clicked on services>S3>clicked on create bucket.
 I made sure the bucket name is unique or else I would not be able to create the bucket successfully.
 <img src="https://i.imgur.com/O3PUwO6.png" height="80%" width="80%" alt="Image 1"/>

 Scroll down and untick block all public access.
-This is a safety feature of S3, but because I am intentionally creating an S3 bucket to be used as a static website, you need to untick this box.
-Unticking this box means that you will be able to grant public access.
+This is a safety feature of S3, but because I am intentionally creating an S3 bucket to be used as a static website, I need to untick this box.
+Unticking this box means that I will be able to grant public access.
 It does not mean that public access is granted automatically.
 <br />
 <br />
 <img src="https://i.imgur.com/YLFvbiO.png" height="80%" width="80%" alt="Image 2"/>